MicrosoftDocs/learn/learn-pr/vs-code/personalize-remote-development-workflow/includes/2-what-are-profiles.md

 ## Switching between profiles

 You can use the "Switch Profile" command in the Command Palette or the dropdown menu accessible through the Manage gear button or File > Preferences > Profiles.
 Additionally, keyboard shortcuts can be assigned to quickly switch between different profiles.
 This feature can be valuable if you need different profile settings for different projects.
-Let's say for a Vue.js project you need certain keybindings, snippets and even tasks, but for working on a Node.js backend you need completely different profile settings.
+Let's say for a Vue.js project you need certain key bindings, snippets and even tasks, but for working on a Node.js backend you need different profile settings.

 :::image type="content" source="../media/2-switch-profile.png" alt-text="Screenshot of VS Code custom profile icon.":::

 This feature can be valuable if you need different profile settings for different projects.
-Let's say for a Vue.js project you need certain keybindings, snippets and even tasks, but for working on a Node.js backend you need completely different profile settings.
+Let's say for a Vue.js project you need certain key bindings, snippets and even tasks, but for working on a Node.js backend you need different profile settings.

 To effectively manage profiles in VS Code, it's important to follow certain best practices and utilize useful tips:

 * Experiment with different configurations: Profiles offer an opportunity to experiment with different settings, extensions, and UI layouts.
 Don't be afraid to try out new configurations and workflows to find the setup that best suits your needs.
 * Organize profiles: Use meaningful names for profiles and group them based on projects, teams, or workflows.
-This helps in quickly identifying and activating the desired profile.
+These meaningful names and groupings help in quickly identifying and activating the desired profile.
 * Collaborate with teams: Share profiles with team members to ensure consistent configurations across the team.
-This can be done by exporting profiles and sharing them via GitHub gists or local files.
+You can share profiles by exporting them and sharing via GitHub gists or local files.

 ## Advanced Features and Customizations

 - You can associate profiles with specific workspaces to automatically activate the corresponding profile when opening the workspace.
 - You can associate profiles with specific workspaces to automatically activate the corresponding profile when opening the workspace.
 - When used with Settings Sync, profiles can be synchronized across multiple devices.
-This feature ensures that developers have consistent configurations regardless of the machine they are working on.
-You'll be diving into Settings Sync more later in this module.
+This feature ensures that developers have consistent configurations regardless of the machine they're working on.
+You are diving into Settings Sync later in this module.
 - You can associate profiles with specific workspaces to automatically activate the corresponding profile when opening the workspace.
-- When used with Settings Sync, profiles can be synchronized across multiple devices.
-This ensures that developers have consistent configurations regardless of the machine they are working on.
-You'll be diving into Settings Sync more later in this module.

 In the upcoming exercise, you'll create, customize and manage profiles in VS Code.